rebelsky/csc151/home/index.md

 outside of the Computer Science department's network (or the Math/Stats department's network).
 We recommend that you work in our labs for the ability to get help.
-Since some students have reasons to work away from our lab, we also provide a virtual machine that you can run on most computers.
+Since some students have reasons to work away from our lab, we also provide a [virtual machine](../reference/virtual-machine) that you can run on most computers.
+There are also some other options.
+Talk to me for more information.

 *Appropriate Use of Technology*:
 A key aspect of Grinnell's culture of self-governance is that we treat